Genomics of Ageing

 AnAge is a database of longevity, ageing, and life history in extant species employing the same engine of GenAge.
 You can query AnAge as described above for GenAge.
 The only wildcard allowed is "*", and you can search the database by keywords that include the organism's common name or taxonomic classification.
 Given the larger number of entries in AnAge, you cannot view all entries in the same page.

-The most important trait in AnAge is maximum longevity because it is the most widely used parameter for comparing rate of ageing between species.
+The most important trait in AnAge is maximum longevity (also called maximum lifespan) because it is the most widely used parameter for comparing rate of ageing between species.
 Maximum longevity is estimated from record longevity.
 Of course, many factors can bias longevity records, such as population size and whether animals are kept in captivity or not.
 Because we want maximum longevity to be a reliable term for comparisons between species, we try to minimize these problems.
 Briefly, we make a great effort to obtain the original source of each longevity record and verify its authenticity; anecdotes are not used to estimate maximum longevity, though they are mentioned in the observations section; and species for which maximum longevity is suspicious of being significantly underestimated have generally a maximum longevity classified as "not yet available".
-The criteria used to classify the maximum longevity of a given species as "not yet available" is more stringent for mammals than for other classes.
+In addition, whether the maximum longevity of a given species comes from a specimen in the wild or in captivity is indicated for the vast majority of species.

 Typical values of major life history traits such as adult body size and age at sexual maturity are also featured in AnAge, at least for most mammals.
 Estimates of metabolic rates, such as resting or basal metabolic rate, are also featured for some species.
 Nonetheless, while we try to consult the original source regarding longevity records (as described above), for other life history traits and metabolic rates we usually rely on reviews and large-scale datasets.
 We do try to minimize errors, however, and observed discrepancies (e.g., between male and female ages at sexual maturity or between inter-litter interval and litters per year) reflect inconsistencies in these large-scale data sources.